Waruni9810/employee-management-laravel/README.md

-# Employee Management System with Laravel
+# Employee Management System with Laravel and SB Admin Bootstrap

-This is a simple Laravel-based project that allows employees to sign up, log in, and access a dashboard.
-The system includes features like form validation, password visibility toggling, and a Bootstrap-designed user interface.
+This is a Laravel-based project integrated with the **SB Admin Bootstrap** theme.
+The project allows employees to sign up, log in, and access a user-friendly dashboard.
+It includes features like form validation, password visibility toggling, and responsive design.

 ## Features